Walking through your local supermarket, scanning the aisles for items on your shopping list, a plethora of confusing buzzwords are thrown at you.

 The reason is that there is no law that bans growing “natural” products with pesticides, even though the majority of people think that natural products are always pesticide-free.

-Food containing genetically-engineered ingredients can also be labeled natural, even though genetically modified crops are thought to be considered unsafe for human health and the environment.
+Food containing genetically-engineered ingredients can also be labeled natural, even though genetically modified crops are thought to be considered unsafe for human health and the environment, as there are currently no credible, independent, long-term GMO feeding studies (Non-GMO Project, 2023).

 For meat and eggs, the “natural” label means that they don’t contain any artificial ingredients or colors.
 However, this doesn’t mean that meat or eggs labeled “natural” are always hormone or antibiotic-free.